Jessica Meuse: "Blue-Eyed Lie"

 During her time on American Idol, Meuse was known for her original song "Blue-Eyed Lie".
 She had already gained positive attention for the song in Alabama a year earlier after performing it for an artist showcase held by the Alabama Media Group.
-At that time, Mary Colurso of AL.com commented on the song, calling it "confident and gritty".
-"Blue-Eyed Lie" was further lauded by the press after Meuse performed it on American Idol.
-Jennifer Still of Digital Spy wrote that the song "absolutely rocks – literally and figuratively.
+At the time, Mary Colurso of AL.com commented on the song, calling it "confident and gritty".
+"Blue-Eyed Lie" was lauded by the press after Meuse performed it on American Idol.
+Jennifer Still of Digital Spy wrote that the song "absolutely rocks–literally and figuratively.
 It sounds like a song you could hear on the radio tomorrow", Lyndsey Parker of Yahoo!
-Music called Meuse's performance of the song "stellar", and Brian Mansfield of USA Today praised the song's "'60s garage-rock" sound.
-Michael Slezak of TVLine, who praised the song for its gritty vocals and "stinging lyrics", went on to rank Meuse's live performance of "Blue-Eyed Lie" as one of the thirty greatest moments in the history of American Idol.
+Music called Meuse's performance of the song "stellar", and Brian Mansfield of USA Today commended the song's "'60s garage-rock" sound.
+Michael Slezak of TVLine, who lauded the song for its gritty vocals and "stinging lyrics", ranked Meuse's live performance of "Blue-Eyed Lie" as being one of the 30 greatest moments in the history of American Idol.